 - Council of Institutional Investors

-- ABA Business Law Section, Committee on Institutional Investors, Steering Committee
+- American Bar Association Business Law Section, Committee on Institutional Investors, Steering Committee

 - UNC Tax Institute, Board of Advisors, 1993-95